Batu-end/discord-Ragged-bot/README.md

   - Timestamp
   - Message length
   - Message content
-- Stores the logged data in a local SQLite database (`data/message_logs.db`).
+- Stores the logged data in a local SQLite database.
-- Enables future analytics such as tracking user activity, message frequency, and potential mood or behavior analysis.
 - Ensures data privacy by storing logs only locally and excluding bot messages.

 ---